Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Introduction

 The development of the ATLAS and CMS detectors for the High-Luminosity Large Hadron Collider~\cite{DaVia:2012ay, CMSTracker:2019aux, DallaBetta:2016czx, DallaBetta:2016dqn}, the upcoming upgrade of the LHCb experiment~\cite{LHCB-TDR-023, LHCB-TDR-026}, and the detectors at the hadronic version of the Future Circular Collider (FCC-hh)~\cite{FCC:2018vvp}, or at the Muon Collider~\cite{InternationalMuonCollider:2024jyv} exemplify the growing demand for sensors capable of withstanding an unprecedented flux of ionizing particles.

-Similar challenges arise in technological and applied research, such as in the development of dosimeters for Flash Radiotherapy~\cite{Porter:2023crm,frontiers-review,Anderlini:2021pei} or in providing precise process monitors in nuclear fission and fusion facilities~\cite{Metcalfe:2017slh}.
+Similar challenges arise in technological and applied research, such as in the development of dosimeters for Flash Radiotherapy~\cite{Porter:2023crm,frontiers-review} or in providing precise process monitors in nuclear fission and fusion facilities~\cite{Metcalfe:2017slh}.

-The essential requirements for designing a sensor capable of operating under extreme fluency conditions are twofold: robustness against radiation damage and excellent time resolution to distinguish particles passing through the same active volume in rapid succession~\cite{LHCB-TDR-026}.
+Physics requirements for experiments at future high luminosity colliders impose severe constraints especially on tracking detectors placed close to the interaction points.
+Besides very high radiation hardness, they must feature pixels with excellent time resolution to ensure an efficient tracking and micrometer-level precision in primary and secondary vertex reconstruction~\cite{LHCB-TDR-026}.

-While the scientific community has recently expressed enthusiasm for doping compensation in LGAD silicon sensors~\cite{Sola:2022dyc}, diamond sensors have been extensively studied as highly promising candidates for addressing the challenges posed by extreme operating conditions.
+Among the many technologies that are being considered, like for example the recently proposed doping compensation in LGAD silicon sensors~\cite{Sola:2022dyc}, diamond detectors have been extensively studied as highly promising candidates for addressing the challenges posed by extreme operating conditions.
 Diamond sensors offer indeed several advantages.
-Firstly, they have enhanced radiation tolerance due to the strong binding energy of the diamond lattice and relatively low atomic number.
-Secondly, the high mobility and saturation velocity of charge carriers imply faster signal collection and improved time resolution compared to silicon devices~\cite{Pomorski2009,pernegger}.
-Moreover, diamond sensors have a sufficiently large band-gap to make them light-blind and operable at higher temperatures.
-This characteristic is particularly advantageous for applications where cooling systems are impractical.
+Firstly, they have enhanced radiation tolerance due to the strong lattice binding energy and relatively low atomic number.
+Secondly, the high mobility and saturation velocity of charge carriers provide faster signal collection, leading to improved time resolution compared to silicon devices~\cite{Pomorski2009,pernegger}.
+Moreover, diamond sensors have a sufficiently large band-gap to make them solar-blind and operable at higher temperatures.
+This characteristic is particularly advantageous for applications where cooling systems are impractical due to space or complexity constraints.

-An intriguing feature of diamond is its ability to undergo laser-induced \emph{graphitization}, transforming few $\mu\mathrm{m}^3$ of diamond around the laser focus into a conductive admixture of graphite and amorphous carbon.
-This process enables the fabrication of full-carbon sensors with custom geometries for their conductive elements, engraved either on the surface of diamond specimen or within its bulk~\cite{Oliva:2019alx,PORTER2023109692,Anderlini:2021pei,Bachmair:2015iba}.
+An intriguing feature of diamond is its ability to undergo laser-induced graphitization, transforming few $\mathrm{\mu m^3}$ of diamond around the laser focus into a conductive admixture of graphite and amorphous carbon.
+This process enables the fabrication of full-carbon sensors with high flexibility in the geometry of electrodes which can be realized either on the surface or in the bulk of the diamond crystals~\cite{Oliva:2019alx,PORTER2023109692,Anderlini:2021pei,Bachmair:2015iba}.